What is sepsis?

 Who is at risk for sepsis?

-Sepsis is more common in people who:
+Sepsis is more common in these cases:

-- Are in the hospital,
+- People in the hospital,

 If your child has any of these conditions, they have a higher risk of sepsis than some other people.

 The St. Jude team will check your child for signs of sepsis.
-We will also do important things to help prevent it, such as keeping your child’s room, IV, and other medical equipment clean.
+We will also do things to help prevent it, such as keeping your child’s room, IV, and other medical equipment clean.
 You can also help protect your child.
 Learn the signs of sepsis and ask your child’s doctor or nurse if you have questions or notice anything that worries you.

 Signs of sepsis